 The surveyed SEs have diverse financial structures.
 In terms of their total assets, over half of the SEs have total assets below 100.000 Euro.
 In terms of the revenues, over half of the surveyed SEs had annual revenues below 100,000 Euro.
-Sales to private or public entities and philanthropic contributions are revenue source for largest percentage of the surveyed SEs, i.e. each of them is present in the revenue mix of 65% (percentage refers to the total no = 23) of the surveyed SEs, total revenues have tended to increase over the last 5 years.
+Sales to private or public entities and philanthropic contributions are revenue source for largest percentage of the surveyed SEs, i.e. each of them is present in the revenue mix of 65% (percentage refers to the total no = 23) of the surveyed SEs.
+With the majority of the surveyed SEs, total revenues have tended to increase over the last 5 years.
 The largest part of the funding from philanthropic funds comes from international organizations.